DrLex0/MightyVariableFan/README.md

 * as a quick routine test of the fan system after booting up your printer.
 This is especially recommended if you're about to do a print where correct cooling is crucial.
 So far I've had one occasion where the microphone didn't pick up any sound after I had taken the system apart and reassembled it (most likely a bad contact with the 3.5 mm plug, it was fixed after I had cleaned the plug and reinserted it).

 Last but not least, if you previously neglected fan speed values in your slicer profiles (as you should have), now is the time to go through them again and try to enter sensible values.
 Optimal values will differ between each filament, and also depend on what kind of extruder, nozzle, and cooling duct you are using.
 Be prepared to experiment and tweak!

+## Current Issues

+There is still a reliability problem with my current setup, sometimes beepdetect.py seems to become deaf for a short period and I'm not sure if this is due to the cheap USB sound card, or a problem with audio recording on the Raspberry Pi in general.

+Another problem is that recent versions of the FFCP firmware always play a song whenever a heater has reached its target temperature.
+This was not the case in the original Sailfish firmware that came with my printer, it was introduced when I upgraded it through FlashPrint.
+I have always found this annoying and useless, but now it becomes a hazard because if this song is played exactly at the moment a sequence is being played, it will be interrupted and the fan will not change speed.
+I want to disable the playing of this song when a target temperature has been reached.
+If anyone knows how to do this without recompiling and flashing a custom Sailfish build, I'd like to know how!

 ### Disclaimer